m8e/laravel-medialibrary-extension/README.md

 composer require okipa/laravel-medialibrary-extension:^7.0.0
 ```

 The extension package will automatically install the [spatie/laravel-medialibrary](https://github.com/spatie/laravel-medialibrary) if it has not already been installed on your project.
 This extension package will follow the `spatie` base package versions.

-## Usage
+## Extra features

 ### Mime types constraint
 Addition of the `acceptsMimeTypes(array $mimeTypes): MediaCollection` which can be used with a media collection.